|

 the mausoleum of an intimate theater seating

-between 650 to 750 spectators along with a
+300 spectators along with a

 loggia, a royal box where Herod could

-watch performances with his closest buddies.
+watch performances with his closest cronies.

 (If he had any, that is!)
 This VIP viewing